ppy/osu-wiki/news/2022/2022-02-25-skinning-contest-tides-of-winter-results.md

 ## Winner - - 『Wintherest』 -

-With majestic flair, crafted by the hands of a skinner extraordinaire, [- 『Wintherest』 -](https://osu.ppy.sh/community/forums/topics/1498493) by [Redo\_](https://osu.ppy.sh/users/7122165) takes the lead with **2347** votes, surpassing 2nd place with quite the margin!
+With majestic flair, crafted by the hands of a skinner extraordinaire, [- 『Wintherest』 -](https://osu.ppy.sh/community/forums/topics/1498493) by ::Redo\_::{ user-id=7122165 } takes the lead with **2347** votes, surpassing 2nd place with quite the margin!

 Utilising minimalistic and modern styling methods, - 『Wintherest』 - brings the serenity of a wintry day and the vivid display of aurorae together on your osu! client.
 The way snow is accumulated near the play button over which the logo of the skin is placed ensures a smooth transition to the anthracite layer that looks like a frosted glass filtering the lights of colour.
 On top of that, the use of white speech bubbles combined with various minuscule indicators strenghtens the skin's minimalistic ambience even further.